Mastering Hanging Protocols

 Use scaling settings to maintain a uniform viewing experience, particularly when comparing multiple series, modalities, or orientations.

-d.
+e.
 Conditions

-The Conditions option lets you set rules that decide when a viewport configuration should be applied.
+The Conditions section lets you set rules that determine when a viewport configuration should be applied.
+These rules are based on DICOM tags, enabling the system to match images using specific metadata.

 Each condition includes:

-based on modality, series description, body part, or any other DICOM
+Conditions help the system automatically select the correct images for each viewport based on modality, series description, body part, or any other DICOM header tag.

 Hanging Protocol Stages Management